microsoft/autogen/python/packages/autogen-core/docs/src/index.md

 AutoGen
 </h1>
 <h3>
-A framework for developing intelligent applications using AI agent patterns.
+A framework for developing applications using AI agents
 </h3>
 </div>
 </div>